zarvd/wiretun/README.md

 This library provides a cross-platform, asynchronous (with [Tokio](https://tokio.rs/)) WireGuard implementation.

+**WARNING**: This library is still in early development and is not ready for production use.

 ```toml
 [dependencies]
 wiretun = { version = "0.1", features = ["uapi"] }